OrfeoTerkuci/ASL_To_Text-Speech/README.md

 ![logo](logo.webp)

-Converting ASL into text using AI
+Converting ASL into text using machine learning